PeterMengQiWu/SEG2105-Assignment-1/README.txt

 Total Running Time: 12.28627359
 Total Memory Used: 241696768

+we run the test with 2000000 instances for 20 calls for each 10 times times. for each running time methods we initiated 20 calls of random variables then updates the maximum as well as minimum runtimes.

 Design 3 takes more times to run than design 2 since it takes java to initiate Math class which results in longer runtime.